 Any stockholder who wishes to make such a proposal should obtain a copy of the bylaws, which contain these and other requirements with respect to stockholder proposals and director nominations, including certain information that must be included concerning the stockholder and each proposal and nominee.
-Our amended and restated bylaws were filed with the SEC as Exhibit 3.1 to our Form 10-Q, filed on May 2, 2019, and can be viewed by visiting our investor relations website at www.globusmedical.com.
+Our Amended and Restated Bylaws were filed with the SEC as Exhibit 3.1 to our Form 10-Q, filed on May 2, 2019, and our Amendment to the Amended and Restated Bylaws was filed with the SEC as Exhibit 3.1 to our Form 10-Q, filed on August 4, 2021, and can be viewed by visiting our investor relations website at www.globusmedical.com.
 You may also obtain a copy by writing to Kelly G. Huller, our Corporate Secretary, at Globus Medical, Inc., Valley Forge Business Center, 2560 General Armistead Avenue, Audubon, PA 19403, Attention: Legal Department.